Public Opinion Surveys

 Findings of a 2007 poll commissioned by the Office of the Privacy Commissioner of Canada

-Ottawa, May 31, 2007 – The Office of the Privacy Commissioner commissioned Ekos Research Associates to undertake a survey of Canadian businesses on a number of issues relating to privacy and the implementation of the Personal Information Protection and Electronic Documents Act (PIPEDA).
+Ottawa, October 17, 2007 – The Office of the Privacy Commissioner commissioned EKOS Research Associates to survey Canadians on a number of privacy issues.

 Some of the key findings of the poll, conducted in March, are:

 - Privacy continues to mean very different things to Canadians, who increasingly think first of the protection of their personal information.